 The Engineering Stuff

-- We kept the input impedance at the ISA110 standard setting (1k4ohm), and engaged the high pass filter (75dB knee frequency with 18dB/Octave roll-off) to avoid pops.
+- We kept the input impedance at the ISA110 standard setting (1k4ohm), and engaged the high pass filter (75Hz turnover frequency with 18dB/Octave roll-off) to avoid pops.

 - No foam pop shields were used, just a mesh filter.

 - The distance to each microphone was kept uniform, with the special straw measuring tool, at 6.5”

 - Any multi polar pattern mics were recorded set to cardioid.